Our Ministries

 Adult Ministries

 HPC offers a wide range of adult programs.
-God is at work at here, doing what only God can do; transforming lives by bringing people together.
-We rightly encourage the spiritual formation of our congregation through the sharing of our gifts in study, service, and prayer.
-These classes are offered only during the fall and spring.
+God is at work here, doing what only God can do; transforming lives by bringing people together.
+We encourage the spiritual formation of our congregation through the sharing of our gifts in study, service, and prayer.

 Solomon's Porch Book Study